Get

 Avoid the Absolute No-Nos

-Cats shouldn’t be allowed to sleep with babies too young to move their heads, as it poses a risk of suffocation.
-While it is okay for cats to investigate and cuddle up with babies, cats and newborns should only be allowed to interact when an adult is keeping an eye on everyone.
+Cats shouldn’t be allowed to sleep in the same room with too young babies, as it poses a risk of suffocation.
+While it is okay for cats to investigate and cuddle up with babies while supervised, cats and newborns should only be allowed to interact when an adult is keeping an eye on everyone.

 Children shouldn’t be left alone with the cat until they are old enough to understand how to interact properly with animals, as children’s natural tendency to chase and touch can become stressful for some pets.